theianrobertson/secret-bank-api/README.md

 tran = Transaction(
     id='some_transaction_id',
     account='123456',
-    account_description='Bank1 joint account',
     date=datetime(2018, 1, 6),
     amount=Decimal('12.14'),
     payee='A shadowy figure',
     type='debit')

-google.write_transactions(tran) #You can also pass a list of transactions
+google.write_records(tran, 'transactions') #You can also pass a list of transactions
 ```